ltgoslo/Definition-generation-for-LSCD/README.md

 ## Definition Generation for Lexical Semantic Change Detection (LSCD)

+This repository contains the code and some data for the paper [Definition generation for lexical semantic change detection](https://arxiv.org/abs/2406.14167) by Mariia Fedorova, Andrey Kutuzov and Yves Scherrer.

-# the work to clean up the code is ongoing
+# The work to clean up the code is ongoing

 ## Repository structure
     .